Quality Management Systems for advanced therapies, Part 4: practical tips for de-risking the critical risks in the advanced therapy supply chain

 Advanced therapies provide new hope to patients with life-threatening and rare diseases -- and new challenges.
 This blog series aims to help readers understand how proven Quality Management System (QMS) practices can help ensure safe and effective treatments, and de-risk the unique and complex supply chain required to deliver these life-saving treatments to patients.
 Emphasized in the recent FDA guidance for gene therapy INDs, a risk-based approach and decreasing risk for patients utilizing QMS principles, is central to regulatory acceptance of any new advanced therapy.1 The EMA also promotes a risk-based approach in its GMP guidelines for ATMPs, driving home the importance of applying a risk-based approach for “all types of ATMPs,” especially because they are cutting edge and complex.3 This post provides practical tips from industry experts on how to de-risk the critical risks and prepare for the uncontrollable.

-Once the fundamentals of a robust QMS are established - which goes a long way toward lowering the overall risk of the supply chain - it is time to turn attention to the critical risks identified in the Risk Assessment phase of the Quality Risk Management (QRM) process and begin Risk Control efforts (for an overview of the QRM process, see post #3).2
+Once the fundamentals of a robust QMS are established - which goes a long way toward lowering the overall risk of the supply chain - it is time to turn attention to the critical risks identified in the Risk Assessment phase of the Quality Risk Management (QRM) process and begin Risk Control efforts (for an overview of the QRM process, see Part #3).2

 The four critical risks identified in advanced therapies include: